FreeWall/tampermonkey-scripts/scripts/google-search-map-link/README.md

-# Highlight today box in Google Calendar
+# Add missing link to map thumbnail element in Google Search for EU users.

 ## Installation